by Tom Russell January 13, 2026

 When swallowing CBD capsules, it could take as long as 2 hours for you to notice any effects.
 The effects are likely to be noticeable for between 4 to 6 hours.

 Convenience is where CBD capsules really come into their own.
 Each one contains a precisely measured amount of hemp extract, making it easy to take the same amount daily.
-Also, the design of the capsules means that they’re unlikely to leak and can be taken discreetly without drawing any unwanted attention.
+Also, the capsules' design means they’re unlikely to leak and can be taken discreetly without attracting unwanted attention.
 The only drawback is that you can’t make small adjustments to the serving size but can only add another capsule.

 With CBD drops, the serving can be easily adjusted one drop at a time.
 In most oils, each drop only contains between 1mg and 5mg of CBD so you can be much more specific with how much you take.
 However, drops are less precise than capsules and there’s no guarantee that you’ll get exactly the same amount each time.

 They can also be tricky to place under your tongue and it’s almost impossible to place a drop under your tongue in public without drawing attention to yourself.
 CBD oil bottles can also be prone to leaks; the liquid is so viscous it can get into the thread of the bottle and stop it from sealing properly.
-This can make it unsuitable to take with you in a pocket or a bag because it may leak.
+This can make it unsuitable to carry in a pocket or a bag, as it may leak.

 The most convenient option is CBD capsules.